tatianegercina/FinTech/05-Student-Resources/unit-10/readme.md

 The AR order number is the number of critical lags.
 The lag number can be obtained from your PACF analysis.
 The MA order number is the moving average window.
 Determining the AR order on our Tesla stock data might look something like this:

-Our PACF plot, shows one significant lag, and thus our AR order value would be 1:
+Our PACF plot, shows two significant lags, and thus our AR order value would be 2:

 ![TSLA_pacf](Resources/TSLA_pacf.PNG)